 Nerve or Tissue Damage:

-Dr. Gallardo and Dr. Lamas use a variety of tools, including digital radiography and CT scans to ensure a dental implant is safely placed.
+Dr. Gallardo uses a variety of tools, including digital radiography and CT scans to ensure a dental implant is safely placed.
 Implants that are not properly placed can harm normal anatomic structure such as nerves, blood vessels, sinus cavities, etc. While some bleeding and pain are common after a dental implant is placed, if they last longer than a few days, patients should contact a periodontist.

 Problems due to foreign body rejection or allergic reactions are rarely seen with modern dental implants.
 Bending and breaking are also uncommon thanks to strong materials and innovative design.
 Trauma, external force, and long-term pressure from years of teeth grinding may cause an implant to crack or fracture, however.
-These issues are generally easy to address by Dr. Gallardo or Dr. Lamas.
+These issues are generally easy to address by Dr. Gallardo.

 What happens if an implant fails?

-In the even that an implant cannot be repaired, Dr. Gallardo and Dr. Lamas will extract the tooth.
+In the event that an implant cannot be repaired, Dr. Gallardo will extract the tooth.
 Once the implant has been successfully removed, the site can be thoroughly cleaned and debrided.
 A bone graft may be needed to ensure the surrounding bone does not deteriorate.
 This additional bone will also strengthen the foundation, creating a higher chance for replacement implant success.
 Once adequate bone growth is seen, a new implant can be placed.

 Miami’s Dental Implant Repair Office:

-Dr. Gallardo and Dr. Lamas both have more than 15 years of experience with dental implant treatments, restoration and repair.
-If you have noticed a loose or damaged dental implant, schedule an appointment in their Miami dental office as soon as possible.
-Please contact Gallardo & Lamas Periodontics and Implant Dentistry at 305.447.1447.
+Dr. Gallardo has many years of experience with dental implant treatments, restoration and repair.
+If you have noticed a loose or damaged dental implant, schedule an appointment in his Miami dental office as soon as possible.
+Please contact Gallardo Periodontics and Implant Dentistry at 305.447.1447.
 Patients not in the immediate Miami area can talk to a patient coordinator for further assistance in setting up a consultation.
 The professionals at our office are always here to answer any concerns or questions that may arise.

 Dental Implant Repair FAQ: